Open-Markets-Initiative/Directory/Organizations/Asx/Protocols/Trade.Ouch.md

-## Trade Ouch: Asx Securities Order Entry
+## Trade.Ouch: Asx Trade Equities Ouch Order Entry

-Trade Ouch order entry protocol for submitting and managing orders on the Asx Trade platform.
+Binary order entry protocol for submitting, replacing, and cancelling orders on the Asx Trade cash equities platform.

 ### Overview

-Trade Ouch is the binary order entry protocol for the Asx Trade platform, providing a low-latency interface for submitting, modifying, and cancelling orders for exchange-traded options and futures.
-The protocol uses compact fixed-length messages designed for minimal encoding and decoding overhead.
+Asx Trade Ouch is the binary order entry protocol for the Asx Trade cash equities platform, providing members with a low-latency session-based interface to submit, modify, and cancel orders.
+The wire format uses the Ouch message family with fixed-width binary fields and numeric references for efficient processing on both sides of the connection.

-The protocol carries new order instructions, replace and cancel requests, and execution reports including fill notifications and order status updates.
-Trade Ouch provides the full order lifecycle for direct market access participants and algorithmic trading systems connecting to the Asx Trade matching engine.
+The protocol defines inbound messages for entering new orders, replacing existing orders, cancelling by the client-assigned token, and cancelling by order identifier.
+Outbound messages report order accepted, rejected, cancelled, replaced, and executed events, giving clients a complete view of the order lifecycle over the trading session.

 ### Transport

-Tcp to Asx Trade matching engine gateways with session authentication, heartbeat monitoring, and sequence number tracking.
+Tcp for persistent authenticated trading sessions, carrying inbound Enter Order, Replace Order, Cancel Order and Cancel By Order Id messages and outbound execution reports and acknowledgements.

 ### Key Characteristics

+- **Session-based** - Persistent Tcp session per member for order entry
+- **Enter Order** - New order submission with full order parameters
+- **Replace Order** - In-place modification of an existing order
+- **Cancel Order** - Cancellation by client token or by order identifier
+- **Execution reports** - Order accepted, cancelled, replaced, and executed messages
-- **Binary order entry** - Compact fixed-length messages for low-latency order handling
+- **Binary encoded** - Compact fixed-width Ouch-style messages for low latency processing
-- **Options and futures** - Order entry for Asx Trade platform derivatives
+- **Equities order entry** - Designed for Asx Trade cash equities
-- **Full order lifecycle** - New order, replace, cancel, and execution report messages
-- **Real-time execution reports** - Immediate acknowledgments and fill notifications